GCheung55/Neuro/README.md

 * `remove: function(collection, model){}` - Triggered when a specific model is removed from the collection.
 * `empty: function(collection){}` - Triggered when the collection is emptied of all models.
 * `sort: function(collection){}` - Triggered when `sort` or `reverse` occurs.
+* `error: function(collection, model, at){}` - Triggered when a model is added to the collection that does not pass validation IF validators exist in the collection instance.

 #### Notes:
 * Method names and properties prefixed with `_` is considered private and should not be used or directly interacted with.